Sumida Hokusai Museum in Photos

 Is photography allowed at the museum?

-Yes, it is, but only in the permanent exhibit area.
+Yes, but only in the permanent exhibit area.
 But even there, you cannot photograph some of the art.
-Those will be marked.
+They will be marked.

 Asakusa Kinryuzan temple ukiyoe